Broowl/acr_qr/README.md

 # Setup development environment

 1. Install pipenv with `pip install --user pipenv`
+2. Install mypy with `pip install --user mypy`
-2. Run `pipenv sync` to install the required dependencies
+3. Run `pipenv sync` to install the required dependencies
-3. Open the project in VS Code
+4. Open the project in VS Code
-4. Install the recommended extensions
+5. Install the recommended extensions
-5. Select the *pipenv* as Python interpreter
+6. Select the *pipenv* as Python interpreter

 # Distribution